grycrnwll/grycrnwll.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Gary Cornwall"
+title: "About Dr. Gary Cornwall"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Gary Cornwall is currently a Senior Research Economist at the Bureau of Economic Analysis and Adjunct Professor of Economics at George Washington University.
----
-Gary is an accomplished Economist and Data Scientist with PhD in Economics from the University of Cincinnati.
-He has extensive experience in applying advanced econometric and machine learning techniques to solve complex problems in both the public and private sectors.
-Additionally, he has a proven track record of novel economic research, published in peer-reviewed journals, in areas such as hypothesis testing, real estate economics, spatial econometrics, causal inference, and time series analysis.
+Gary is an Economist and Data Scientist with a Ph.D. in Economics from the University of Cincinnati.
+His research in areas such as causal inference and time series analysis contribute to the understanding of complex systems and improving data-driven decision-making frameworks.
+Gary is an expert communicator who has presented academic and industry work worldwide in a variety of settings.
+For the last five years, he has served as an instructor of time series econometrics at George Washington University and is among the top-rated instructors in the program.
----
-His current projects focus on valuing land underneath private structures using big data, now-casting the distribution of personal income and associated inequality metrics, and applying machine learning to foundational time series hypothesis tests.